hda-technical/dancebooks/transcriptions/[1706, en] Raoul-Auger Feuillet - Orchesography or the Art of Dancing.md

 A whole turn, is represented by a whole circle.

-Steps may have several marks.
+### {14} Steps may have several marks

 ### How to Place the Marks in Their Proper Order

 It is necessary first to know, that a step has three divisions, videlicet a beginning, middle, and end: you must also consider the foot, as well in steps as positions, has two sides, an inside and an outside.
 The beginning of the step, is the beginning of the line, joining the little black spot, as is shown by the letter A. The middle, is the middle of the line, as at letter B. And the end, is the extremity of the line, joining that which represents the foot, as at letter C. The outside of the foot, is between the heel and the end of the little toe, marked D E; and the inside, is that which is between the heel and end of the great toe, as is marked F G.

-There are three ways of sinking, videlicet before the foot moves, in moving, and after it has moved.
+{15} There are three ways of sinking, videlicet before the foot moves, in moving, and after it has moved.

 When there is the mark of a sink at the beginning of a step, the sink must be made before the foot moves.